Todd Lane Season 2023

-The LSU jumps program boasts one of the proudest traditions in the history of collegiate track and field in the United States, and assistant coach Todd Lane looks to continue that tradition as he enters his 14th season as a member of LSU’s coaching staff in 2021.
+The LSU jumps program boasts one of the proudest traditions in the history of collegiate track and field in the United States, and assistant coach Todd Lane has continued that tradition as he enters his 15th season as a member of LSU’s coaching staff in 2022.

-The Tigers and Lady Tigers have flourished in 13 seasons under Lane’s direction as he has coached 15 NCAA scorers to 43 scoring All-America honors in four different jumping events since joining the LSU coaching staff prior to the 2008 season.
-His student-athletes have also captured 14 SEC championships and 47 All-SEC honors over the last 13 seasons.
+LSU has flourished in 14 seasons under Lane’s direction as he has coached 18 NCAA scorers to 54 scoring All-America honors in four different jumping events since joining the LSU coaching staff prior to the 2008 season.
+His student-athletes have also captured 17 SEC championships and 56 All-SEC honors over the last 14 seasons.

 Lane was named the 2020 USTFCCCA South Central Men’s Assistant Coach of the Year during the indoor campaign as his jumpers scored 22 of LSU’s 88 points at the SEC meet.
 JuVaughn Harrison won his second consecutive SEC indoor title under the tutelage of Lane in the high jump with a clearance of 7’ 5”.
 Harrison was a consistent mainstay on The Bowerman for the whole 2020 indoor season appearing three times on the most prestigious watch list for collegiate track and field.